LearningCart/PyQt6/README.md

 **Idea 7:**
 PyQt6 based GUI tool to read the pdf file selected by the user and create mind-map of key concepts :O

+**Idea 8:**
+Create note taking application.
+Base version: Basic note taking app., stores notes in sqlite database and allows for viewing it later on., Advanced version:
+While studying we can store different types of notes, like screen recording,text, pictures

+**Idea 9:**
+Job application tracking application.., it keeps record of all the job applied by date with the description of the jobs.,

+**Idea 10:**
+Multi-schedule reminder like water, break, excercise, etc., which can be pushed to remote EPS32 based device., It runs every seconds and checks which reminders are due., kind of like time frame of video editor., walks the time frame and notify to remote device if reminder event occurs

+**Idea 11:**
+PyQt6 based GUI application that allow viewing multiple Raspberry Pi and ESP32 based streaming cameras., Allows to go back in time, and see footages.,

+**Idea 12:**
+PyQt6 based GUI application that takes pictures via USB camera when gesture is detected.
+Gesture can be sensed and send via serial.
+We can use Wii Nunchuk or APDS 9960 or similar sensor., either connected directly via MCP2221, or connected to Arduino ESP32 nano/Raspbery pi pico 2W sending data over UDP.